openalpr/doc/source/on_premises.rst

 Windows
 .........

-The alpr video utility is included in the latest `OpenALPR Forensic Plate Finder Installer <http://deb.openalpr.com/windows-forensic/openalpr-forensic-latest.exe>`_.
+Download and run the `OpenALPR Forensic Plate Finder Installer <http://deb.openalpr.com/windows-forensic/openalpr-forensic-latest.exe>`_.

-After the agent is installed, the Forensic Plate Finder will be located in the [install_directory]\bin directory.
+After the software is installed, the Forensic Plate Finder will be located in the install directory and as a Windows shortcut on the start menu.

 Linux
 .........